 Large-sized LDL are the least damaging of all the LDL sizes.
 A greater LDL size is favorable and decreases heart disease risk.

-LPL provides the instructions to make an enzyme called lipoprotein lipase that removes lipids (fats) from blood.
+The LPL gene provides the instructions to make an enzyme called lipoprotein lipase that removes lipids (fats) from blood.

-The average volume of RBCs.
+The average volume of red blood cells (RBCs).
 A low MCV indicates a small average RBC size, whereas a high MCV indicates a large average RBC size.
-Immature (young) RBCs tend to be larger than more mature cells.

 A heavy metal toxin.
 High levels of mercury can be found in some fish and in dental amalgams.